 Whether we’re talking about TV, internet, apps, games or smartphones: media are all around us and every child uses them.
 MediaMasters introduces primary school pupils to the opportunities and threats of (digital) media in a fun way.
 They get to work on media literacy themes such as social media, information skills, programming, privacy, cyberbullying, cybersecurity, creating vlogs and online behaviour (or ‘netiquette’).
-Working together as a team, the pupils complete assignments both in the classroom and at home, and must demonstrate their media savvy by taking quizzes and successfully completing certain tasks.
-They are challenged to develop a critical look and a conscious attitude.
+Working together as a team, the pupils complete assignments both in the classroom and at home, and must demonstrate their media savviness by taking quizzes and successfully completing certain tasks.
+They are challenged to develop a critical and conscious attitude

 Which class is the most media literate in the Netherlands?